Light & Creamy Chicken & Asparagus Crepes

 Pasta alternatives: Love the concept but want to lighten things up?
 Try baked feta spaghetti squash for a low-carb version, or create a stunning butternut squash feta pasta by roasting cubes of butternut squash alongside the tomatoes.
 Baked feta orzo creates an almost risotto-like texture that’s absolutely divine.
 Use orzo instead of the penne pasta.
 And if you like the whole idea of shrimp, feta and orzo, try my Greek style shrimp, feta & orzo recipe.

-Tomato variations: While cherry tomatoes are traditional, you can definitely use baked feta pasta with canned tomatoes – just use good quality canned cherry tomatoes and reduce the cooking time slightly.
+Tomato variations: While cherry tomatoes are traditional, you can definitely make baked feta pasta with canned tomatoes – just use good quality canned cherry or plum tomatoes (San Marzano would be great) and reduce the cooking time slightly.

 Greek inspiration: For an authentic Greek baked feta experience, add Kalamata olives, sun-dried tomatoes, and extra oregano.